 The Paycheck Protection Program helps small businesses keep their employees during this COVID-19 situation.
 Paycheck Protection Program will help small businesses and self-employed individuals and independent businesses.

 The Paycheck Protection Program is a loan to provide an incentive for small businesses to keep their workers on the payroll.

 SBA will waive off loans if all employees are kept on the payroll for two months and the money is utilized for payroll, rent, mortgage interest, or utilities.

 Loan forgiveness is based on maintaining employee and their salaries, It will be reduced if the full-time employees count declined or if salaries decrease.

 Who Can Apply:-

-- Businesses with 500 or fewer employees can avail benefits e.g. nonprofits, veterans organizations, tribal concerns, self-employed individuals, sole proprietorships, and independent contractors are eligible.
+- Businesses with 500 or fewer employees can avail of benefits e.g. nonprofits, veterans organizations, tribal concerns, self-employed individuals, sole proprietorships, and independent contractors are eligible.

 - Business with a NAICS Code that starts with 72 (Accommodations and Food Services) that has more than one location and employs less than 500 per location